Atrozy/zeroshotprompting/transformers.js/zero-shot-classification/documentation.md

 - **Modification**: Adjust the value between 0 and 1 as needed.

 ### Styling
-- **CSS Files**: Modify App.css and index.css to change the appearance of the application.
-- **Inline Styles**: You can also adjust styles directly in the JSX elements if preferred.
+- **Inline Styles**: You can also adjust styles directly in the TSX elements if preferred.

 ## Performance Optimization
 ### Model Quantization